aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 1. Update the new repo, `apt-get update`.

-1 Install the necessary software, `sudo apt-get install kubeadm`.
+1. Install the necessary software, `sudo apt-get install kubeadm`.
-- Note: tried installing all three (kubeadm kubelet kubectl).
+    1. Note: tried installing all three (kubeadm kubelet kubectl).
-- the Kubelet version may never exceed the API server version.
+    1. the Kubelet version may never exceed the API server version.
 For example, the kubelet running v.1.20.0 should be fully compatible with a 1.21.0 API server, but not vica versa.

 1. Mark & hold the relevant packages so they are not upgraded: `apt-mark hold kubeadm kubelet kubectl`.
 Confirm: `apt-mark showhold`.

-1 Get cp IP address and add to /etc/hosts
+1. Get the control plane node IP address and add to /etc/hosts
 ```
 hostname -i

 vim /etc/hosts

 10.128.0.3 k8scp #<-- add this line (change ip to match output from hostname -i)
 ```

-13. To start using your cluster, you need to make the following config changes:
+1. To start using your cluster, you need to make the following config changes:
 ```
 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config # copy the default
 config to your home directory
 ```

-### step 2 - grow the cluser - add worker node(s)
+#### Section 2 - grow the cluser - add worker node(s)
-- follow all the steps above except initialising, i.e. kubeadm init
+1. follow all the steps above except initialising, i.e. don't run `kubeadm init`.

 1. At this point we could copy and paste the join command from the cp node.
 That command only works for 2 hours, so we will build our own join should we want to